 Kasey Buckman is the office manager at The Stress and Trauma Treatment Center.
 Kasey has a bachelor's degree in business management and has spent most of her career working in the public and serving our community in different ways.
 Kasey has lived in Saline County her entire life and enjoys working here where she grew up.
 Kasey enjoys spending time with her family and friends and is always willing to help others in any way possible.

-Maranda received her Bachelor’s degree in Social Work at Greenville University.
-She is currently attending Case Western Reserve University to obtain her Master’s degree in Social Work.
-Maranda has a varied background offering support services to parents, early childhood children , and adolescents facing many different and adverse circu
+Maranda received her Bachelor’s degree in Social Work at Greenville University and her Master's degree in Social Work from Case Western Reserve University.
+Maranda has a varied background offering support services to parents, early childhood children , and adolescents facing many different and adverse circumstances.
+Maranda will be pro

 Tia received her Bachelor’s in Psychology from Southern Illinois University of Carbondale (SIU-C) in 2016.
 She has received her MSW from SIU-C. Tia is passionate about advocacy, community outreach, and research.
 Upon receiving her MSW, Tia would like to pursue licensure as an LCSW.
 Outside of work and class, Tia can be found spending time with family.